lepture/mistune/syntax.md

 CommonMark has certainly done something right.
 But there are so many weird rules that made it not Markdown anymore.
-Mistune 2.0 has taken CommonMark into consideration at the rewritting, there are test cases for CommonMark in the tests folder.
+Mistune 2.0 has taken CommonMark into consideration at the rewriting, there are test cases for CommonMark in the tests folder.
 While implementing the CommonMark rules, it turns out that John Gruber is right, the name of
 [Pedantic Markdown](https://twitter.com/gruber/status/507615356295200770)